 By using LinkedIn authentically, you’ll not only achieve your business goals but also build a strong and engaged network.

 Don’t worry too much if you get restricted on LinkedIn.
-Try and learn what you did wrong so you can avoid it in the future.
+Learn what you did wrong so you can avoid it in the future.

 You can have up to 30,000 1st-degree connections on LinkedIn.
 Connect with people you know first before connecting with other professionals in your industry.